-It can become a chronic process for individuals that are inclined to be manipulative to get their way or pin people against one another.
-Triangulation is often an attempt for people to try and control a situation and seek benefit from it in form of loyalty or attention from the other parties.
+It can become a chronic process for individuals who are inclined to be manipulative to get their way or pin people against one another.
+Triangulation is often an attempt for people to try and control a situation and seek benefit from it in the form of loyalty or attention from the other parties.
 It brings complications and confusion because too many people get involved, increasing the risks for the occurrence of harmful behaviors.

 Triangulation in Relationships